Best Homeowners Insurance in Florida (2024)

 Rating, Complaint, and Premium Methodology

+To generate our Florida homeowners insurance ratings, we gauged their Demotech grades.
 Demotech is an independent rating agency that analyzes the financial health of insurance companies.
 A carrier’s Demotech rating indicates the company’s ability to withstand economic and underwriting downturns.

 The National Association of Insurance Commissioners complaint index compares a firm’s performance in terms of consumer complaints to other companies in the market.
 The default NAIC complaint index number is 1.0.
 This means a company with a complaint index of 2.0 has a complaint index that is twice as high as expected.

-Average Cost of Homeowners Insurance in Florida
+What Is the Average Cost of Homeowners Insurance in Florida?

-Many factors affect a company’s average rates, with a primary consideration being home value.
 Companies utilize your home’s replacement cost — the cost to rebuild your house based on construction and labor expenses — to determine your needed coverage amounts.

 Larger, more extravagant houses cost more to construct and, thus, more to insure.
 To demonstrate the effect, the table below breaks down Florida homeowners insurance rates from the above companies at three typical house price levels.